-The purchase contract will outline the amount of earnest money required and terms and conditions that need to be satisfied in order to apply the funds towards the purchase price of the home.
+The purchase contract will outline the amount of earnest money required and terms and conditions that need to be satisfied to apply the funds towards the purchase price of the home.

 Escrow in Online Transactions

 Escrow is not just for home purchases.
-They are routinely used in online transactions involving expensive items, such as art, collectables and memorabilia.
+They are routinely used in online transactions involving expensive items, such as art, collectibles, and memorabilia.

-Just like in a real estate contract, the money goes to a third-party to hold in escrow until the item is received and the buyer is satisfied.
+Like in a real estate contract, the money goes to a third party to hold in escrow until the item is received and the buyer is satisfied.
 At which time the money is released to the seller.

 The Real Estate Settlement Procedures Act, RESPA, regulates escrow accounts.
-Escrow is not something that is required by law but is usually automatically added onto your loan.
+Escrow is not something that is required by law but is usually automatically added to your loan.

-The only thing that the escrow account can be used for is and property taxes and the home owners insurance policy.
+The only thing that the escrow account can be used is property taxes and the homeowner’s insurance policy.